Timothy Laurence

 Vice Admiral Sir Timothy James Hamilton Laurence (born 1 March 1955) is a British retired Royal Navy officer and husband of Anne, Princess Royal, the only sister of King Charles III.

 Laurence served as equerry to Queen Elizabeth II from 1986 to 1989, before marrying her daughter, Princess Anne, in 1992.

 Early life and education

-Timothy James Hamilton Laurence was born on 1 March 1955 at Camberwell, South London, the younger son of Commander Guy Stewart Laurence (1896–1982; later a sales executive for MAN Marine Engines), and Barbara Alison (née Symons, 1928–2019).
+Timothy James Hamilton Laurence was born on 1 March 1955 in Camberwell, South London, the younger son of Commander Guy Stewart Laurence (1896–1982; later a sales executive for MAN Marine Engines), and Barbara Alison Laurence (née Symons, 1928–2019).
 He has an elder brother, Jonathan Dobree Laurence (born 1952).
-The Laurences descend patrilineally from Zaccaria Levy, a Jewish merchant who arrived in England from Venice (and possibly initially from Baghdad) in the late 18th century, by his wife Simcha Ana née Montefiore.
-Their son Joseph changed the family name to Laurence.
+The family descends patrilineally from Zaccaria Levy, a Jewish merchant who arrived in England from Venice in the late eighteenth century, possibly having originated in Baghdad, and his wife, Simcha Ana, née Montefiore.
+Their son Joseph adopted the surname Laurence.

-Laurence attended The New Beacon Preparatory School and then Sevenoaks School, Kent, before going up to read Geography at University College, University of Durham, on a Naval Scholarship, graduating with an Upper-Second Class Bachelor of Science (Hons).
-As an undergraduate, Laurence edited the student newspaper, Palatinate.
+Laurence was educated at The New Beacon Preparatory School and later at Sevenoaks School, Kent, before studying geography at University College, Durham, on a Naval Scholarship.
+He graduated with an Upper-Second Class Bachelor of Science (Hons).
+During his undergraduate years, he edited the student newspaper, Palatinate.